The Witch and the Hundred Knight

 The game's story revolves around Metallia, a powerful swamp witch who summons the legendary Hundred Knight in order to defeat her rival, the Forest Witch Malia, and cover the world in swamp mud.

-The game received mixed reception from critics, who praised the unconventional story but faulted the game for various gameplay and technical issues, including a game-breaking bug.

-The Witch and the Hundred Knight was followed by a sequel released in 2017.
+The Witch and the Hundred Knight received mixed reception from critics, who praised the unconventional story but faulted the game for various gameplay and technical issues, including a game-breaking bug.
+The game was followed by a sequel released in 2017.

 Gameplay

 The Witch and the Hundred Knight is an action RPG played from a top-down isometric view.
 The player character, the Hundred Knight, can equip up to 5 weapons and cycle through them to create combos.
 The player can also equip different "facets" that not only change their appearance but alter their stats and weapon proficiencies.
 As the game progresses, the player will gain access to special abilities and powers that can help them in battle and increase the bonus gauge, which leads to better rewards after clearing a stage.

 The game world is linear, with new stages being unlocked one after another.
 However, the player can go back and revisit previous stages to find new areas and items.
 The player's main base of operations is Metallia's house in Niblhenne Swamp, where they can save their game and access a basic merchant.
 If the player activates a Pillar in the field, they can warp directly back to base and start at that Pillar when they re-enter the level.

 If the player is KO'ed while exploring, they will return to Metallia's house and forfeit any items they acquired during their adventure.
 The player may raid NPC villages to gain items, although this increases the player's "karma," possibly causing NPCs to attack the player on sight if it is too high.
 By picking up Anima from defeated enemies, the player can use Metallia's Bucket List to do such things as lower Karma and unlock new abilities.

 While exploring the world, fighting enemies, and using special abilities, the player consumes Giga Calories, or Gcals for short.
 When the player runs out of Gcals, their HP begins to quickly and continuously deplete until they are KO'ed.
 The player can restore Gcals by consuming food items or devouring weakened enemies in a short [quick time event].
 This creates "garbage" in the Hundred Knight's stomach that takes up space and must be expelled through the use of special items.

 The Revival PS4 port version improves on graphics and makes a new Metallia-playable mode available.